SpookyGuru/DevJam-1/Labs/Core/Lab 10 Pivotal - Apigee Edge Service Broker/README.md

 * You have installed [cf CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html).

-* You have an Apigee account and have access to an Apigee org
+* You have an Apigee account and have access to an Apigee org.

 # Instructions